 In making their judgment, management considers the detailed criteria for the recognition of revenue from the sale of goods and services set out in IFRS 15.
 The Company recognizes revenue when it is realized and earned.
-The Company considers revenue realized and earned when the Company has transferred to the buyer the significant risks and rewards of ownership of the goods (or service has been performed), the Company does not retain any managerial involvement, it is probable that the economic benefits associated with the transaction will flow to the Company and the amount of revenue can be measured reliably.
-Device revenue and the associated costs of revenue will be recognized ratably over the life of the nearest term subscription contract.
+The Company considers revenue realized and earned when the Company has transferred to the buyer the significant risks and rewards of ownership of the goods (or service has been performed); the Company does not retain any managerial involvement; it is probable that the economic benefits associated with the transaction will flow to the Company; and the amount of revenue can be measured reliably.
+Where appropriate, device revenue related to subscriptions and the associated costs of such revenue will be recognized ratably over the life of the nearest term subscription contract.
+Extended warranties that are sold to customers as an optional service, including "Comprehensive Maintenance" contracts and warranties beyond that provided by the manufacturer, are treated as a "service-type" warranty under IFRS 15.
+"Service-type" warranties are treated as separate performance obligation, and related revenue is deferred over the period for which there is a performance obligation.
+Functional currency: In making a judgment as to which currency is the functional currency of the Company and its subsidiaries, management considers the currency that influences the cost of providing the goods and services in each jurisdiction in which the Company operates.
+Capitalization of development costs: Management exercises judgment when establishing whether the criteria under IAS 38, Intangible Assets, for development costs have been met, specifically the technical feasibility of the products in development and the ability to generate probable future economic benefits.